-Unequal Division of Property and Assets in a Divorce in Arizona
+Unequal Division of Property in a Divorce in Arizona

 However, in rare cases, a superior court judge can decide that an even split this is not a fair division and that some items of community property should be awarded to one spouse.